Sirocco (parrot): Biography

 Sirocco's preference for head-mating and resistance to massage techniques has made it difficult to collect his semen.
 Scientists who work with him designed an "ejaculation helmet" for volunteers to wear while he attempted to mate with their heads.
 The dimpled, rubber headgear was ineffective due to the duration of the kākāpō's mating period and was later donated to the Te Papa museum in Wellington.

 Last Chance to See incident

 In 2009, zoologist Mark Carwardine and television presenter Stephen Fry visited Codfish Island as part of the TV series Last Chance to See, focusing on endangered species around the world.
 While they were filming Sirocco, the bird hopped onto Carwardine's head and attempted to mate with him.
 The scene itself and Fry's commentary, "Sorry, but this is one of the funniest things I've ever seen.
-You are being shagged by a rare parrot", proved an instant television hit, being featured on news broadcasts around the world.
+You are being shagged by a rare parrot.
+He thinks you are a female.", proved an instant television hit, being featured on news broadcasts around the world.

 A video of the incident was uploaded to YouTube, where it received more than 700,000 views in the first week; as of December 2022, the clip had been viewed over 23.9 million times.
 Sirocco's Facebook page and Twitter account, set up after the screening, instantly attracted thousands of followers.